-In the second room, students were invited to write their name on an envelope and decorate it with things they were thankful for.
+In the second room, students were invited to write their names on an envelope and decorate it with things they were thankful for.
 While they worked, Julie shared with the students about the meaning and importance of thankfulness.

-After she shared, she gave students a blank piece of paper and invited them to write something on the paper that they hoped would happen in the coming year and then seal it in the envelope so that they were the only ones that knew their desire.
+After she shared, she gave students a blank piece of paper and invited them to write something on the paper that they hoped would happen in the coming year and then seal it in the envelope so that they were the only ones who knew their desire.

-Before they ended their activity, Julie asked if it was all right to pray for them in Jesus name.
+Before they ended their activity, Julie asked if it was all right to pray for them in Jesus’ name.
 After receiving their approval, Julie then prayed for them, asking God to bless them and give them their desire, according to His will.

 Room 3: A God Story